jamestut-vscode/vscode-patches/README.md

 # James' Visual Studio Code

-This fork contains my personal modifications to Visual Studio Code that are not approved by upstream maintainers.
+This repository contains my personal modifications to Visual Studio Code, particularly tailored to significantly enhance the remote development experience.
+Additionally, it includes numerous quality-of-life improvements that cannot be implemented as an extension and are not approved by the upstream maintainers.

 Starting from `1.85.0-m2`, the released packages have additional private patches that are not in this public repository.
-Prerelease packages will have less optimisation on its Javascript code compared to the released version.
+Prerelease packages will have less optimization for their JavaScript code compared to the release version.

+## Remote Development

+Remote development is natively supported on this project, eliminating the need for additional extensions.
+Simply execute the REH component of this project on the remote computer you intend to use for development.
+Then, connect using one of the **REH Connector** commands from the command palette.
+For more detailed information on its usage, refer to [this document](https://github.com/jamestut-vscode/vscode-remote-resolver).

+Some notable improvements to the remote development capabilities are:

+- **Session persistence.**
+  The remote component of this project operates independently on the remote computer.
+Therefore, There is no need to reload your remote workspace's window after a disruption to the network's connectivity as all sessions are persisted.
+- **Instant reconnection.**
+  Using operating system's native communication primitives instead of Chromium's, instantenous and reliable reconnection can be achieved.
+- **User interface optimized for reconnection.**
+  The user interface is optimized for this project's remote development capabilities.
+Reconnection prompts are now minimal and do not steal focus.
+- **Multiple transport method.**
+  It is possible to connect to the REH using several different connection methods.
+Refer to [this document](https://github.com/jamestut-vscode/vscode-remote-resolver) for more details.

-## Changes Made
+## Other Changes

 - **Updated built-in terminal.**
-  The built-in terminal now uses my own [xterm.js fork](https://github.com/jamestut/xterm.js).
+  The built-in terminal uses [my fork of xterm.js](https://github.com/jamestut/xterm.js).
 The differences are described there.
 - **Enable proposed API for all extensions.**
   All extensions can now use proposed APIs without having to run this version of VSCode with a special command line argument.
-- **Tweak reconnection timeout.**
-  When connection to remote fails, immediately shows the dialog that prompts user to reconnect or reload window.
-When reconnecting, the timeout is set to 15 seconds per stage instead of 40 seconds globally.
-The UI is also redesigned to be less intrusive.
-- **Disable shorten reconnect grace period.**
-  When there are ungracefully-disconnected client on VSCode's REH server, do not reduce their grace reconnection period when a new client is reconnected.
-- **Reliable reconnection.**
-  The use of node.js' socket system dramatically improves the reliability of reconnection versus the original one, which uses Chromium's WebSocket implementation.
 - **Increase input polling to max 250 Hz.**
-  Maximum input polling is increased to 250 Hz (vs 120 Hz previously).
-This only changes the maximum: if your device have 120 Hz display, it will still be capped at 120 Hz.
+  The maximum input polling rate has been increased to 250 Hz (up from 120 Hz previously).
+However, this change only affects the maximum polling rate; if your device has a 120 Hz display, it will still be capped at 120 Hz.
 - **Non intrusive autocomplete.**
-  Just type or copy-paste the file or folder path that you want to open, even on high latency connections to Remote Extension Host!
-The auto-complete will not interfere with what you've typed/pasted!
+  Just type or copy-paste the file or folder path you want to open, even on high latency connections to Remote Extension Host!
+The auto-complete feature won't interfere with what you've already typed or pasted!
-- **No automatic expansion of minimized editor group** When an editor group is at its minimum size, focusing on it won't automatically expand it.
+- **No automatic expansion of minimized editor group**
+  When an editor group is at its minimum size, focusing on it won't automatically expand it.
 - **Unified recently opened list**
-  The recently opened list is unified across all remotes.
+  The "recently opened" list is unified across all remotes.
+Selecting an item from that list will open it in the current window.
-- **Allow extensions to access large files** Extensions can now access large files.
+- **Allow extensions to access large files**
+  Extensions can now access large files.
 Enable the **Large File Sync** settings to activate this feature.
 - **Server Daemon Support.**
   Simply add the `--daemonize` option to start the REH server as a daemon.